django/deps/draft/0101-release-process.rst

 time-based release process that Django has been following since DEP 4 in 2015.

-The wording in DEP 10 is in conflict with the actual release process, for which it was not part of DEP 10's to adjust.
+The wording in DEP 10 is in conflict with the actual release process, for which it was not part of DEP 10's intent to adjust.
 Correcting the wording of DEP 10 to bring it into line with the actual release policy resolves the conflict.

 Specification
 =============